-You have now entered the Service menu.
+- You have now entered the Service menu.
 Click the left MMU button 3 times.
-The red light on the fifth position will move to the second position, while the red and green lights in the first position will still be on.
+The red light at the fifth position will move to the second position, while the red and green lights in the first position will still be on.

 - Press (click) the middle button.
 This will unlock the MMU EEPROM erase function.
 There is no visual confirmation of that.